dekstroza/mongonaut/Readme.md

 ## Requirements

-1. Java with graal, can be install with sdkman
+1. Java with Graal, can be install with sdkman (https://sdkman.io)
 2. Maven
 3. Docker
 4. Kubernetes
+5. Helm

+Easiest way to run this demo is to install sdkman, and using it install java (graal, latest) and micronaut (latest).

-Following assumes using k8s on Docker for Mac (k8s installed with docker itself).
+Following instructinos assume using k8s on Docker for Mac/Windows (k8s installed with docker itself).
 This makes exposing services through LoadBalancer easy, as they are exposed on localhost.
 By default ./mvnw clean install will also create docker image with Graal compiled binary inside, using provided Dockerfile.